 Where is it?

-Getting to Patpong – If you are staying centrally in Bangkok, then getting here is really easy on the public BTS (Sky train) system.
+Getting to There – If you are staying centrally in Bangkok, then getting here is really easy on the public BTS (Sky train) system.
 You need to get off at Sala Daeng stop and head out the western entrance, which is clearly displayed.
-This entrance will bring you out on Silom road, and from here it is less than 5 min stroll to Patpong 1 and 2.
+This entrance will bring you out on Silom road, and from here it is less than 5 min stroll.

-As soon as you leave the BTS station, you will be faced with market traders lining Silom, hold off the urge to spend just yet, the best of the market is on Patpong 1 and 2.
+As soon as you leave the BTS station, you will be faced with market traders lining Silom, hold off the urge to spend just yet, the best of the market is on two main Soi’s (that’s Thai for street).

 If you are staying in an area that doesn’t have access to the BTS then getting here by taxi is very easy.
 Being such a popular spot for tourists all taxis will know where to go.
 Simply ask for Patpong.